Zekiah Fort (18CH808)

 Further Information About the Collection

-The Zekiah Fort collection is owned by the State of Maryland and presently curated by St. Mary's College of Maryland.
+The Zekiah Fort collection is owned by the State of Maryland and presently curated by the Maryland Archaeological

-For more information about the collection and collection access, contact Julia A. King, Professor of Anthropology,
+Conservation Lab.
+For more information about the collection and collection access, contact Rebecca Morehouse,

 To Download Data